isaiasnhantumbo/travel-assistant-app/frontend/README.md

     weather, and exchange rates.

  - [x] For unauthenticated visitors, display only the weather forecast and blur other data.
- - [ ] Provide an option to create an account to access full data.
-(Almost DONE)
+ - [x] Provide an option to create an account to access full data.